 Having grown up in a day and age when taking candy or rides from strangers was a huge no-no, hitch hiking never showed up on our radar as a way to get anywhere.

-Since we’ve started to network in travel circles though, we are discovering that hitch hiking provides for relatively easy (and inexpensive) passage, and most certainly some interesting stories.
+Since we’ve started to network in travel circles though, we are discovering that hitch hiking in Hawaii on the Big Island provides for relatively easy (and inexpensive) passage, and most certainly some interesting stories.
 I remember meeting a fellow who hitch hiked from the USA to South America, and like many others, he said that he wouldn’t trade the experience in for the world but in the same breath he wouldn’t recommend anybody else try it!

 So when we arrived in Hawaii and were told by friends that hitch hiking is not only commonly accepted but one of the few viable ways to get around for somebody who doesn’t have a car (and believe it or not there are many people out here who fall into that category), we figured we’d have to dip our toes in this new world.